 Recently we brewed using the Yama 6-8 Cup Brown Wood Cold Drip Coffee Maker with Methodical Coffee (located in South Carolina).

 Cold brewing with ice can seem a bit intimidating at first if you’re not used to it, but the trick is knowing that the weight of liquid water and the weight of ice is the same.
-So, if you know the ratios you want you can either measure out your water ahead of time before you freeze it or you can do some conversions.
+So, if you know the ratios you want, you can either measure out your water ahead of time before you freeze it, or you can do some conversions.
 FYI, 1 gram converts to 0.0338140225589 fluid ounces...
 A more useful bit of information would be that 30 grams converts to approximately 1 fluid ounce, so keep that in mind if you want to measure your ice with a scale.
 I decided to use the ratio of two “scoops” of coffee to three “trays” of ice cubes.
 See more information on specifications (and pictures) below!

-Here are a few different proportions — all using the about same coffee to water ratio — that can serve as a starting point for your brew recipe depending on your preferred system of measurement and your vessel:
+Here are a few different proportions — all using about the same coffee to water ratio — that can serve as a starting point for your brew recipe depending on your preferred system of measurement and your vessel:

 - 140 grams (just over 1¼ cups) of coffee per liter of water or